shapeoko/Docs/content/helloworld.md

     $21=100
     $22=1.000

+Please verify that these settings work for your machine before using it in any way which may damage it.
+See below for reversing the axis of motion.

 Please note that there have been reports of pasting all settings en masse corrupting the Arduino's EEPROM.
 Either type the updates in manually, or paste them one line at a time.

 If you have sourced your own electronics, you can easily determine your own settings by using this [Grbl settings calculator.](http://homepage.ntlworld.com/r.j.noble/ShapeOko/grblcalc/)